informeddeno/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. find. -type d -not -name | wc -l script that counts the number of directories and sub-directories in the current directory excluding current and parent directories and hidden files.
 12. ls -t1 | head -n 10 a script that displays the 10 newest files in the current directory.
 13. sort | uniq -u script that takes a list of words as input and prints only words that appear exactly once
-14. grer -i "root" /etc/passwd Display lines containing the pattern “root” from the file /etc/passwd
+14. grep -i "root" /etc/passwd Display lines containing the pattern “root” from the file /etc/passwd
-15.
+15. grep c- i- "bin" /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+16.